 In normal fertile couples having frequent intercourse, the fecundability is estimated to be approximately 20–25%.
 Approximately 85–90% of couples with unprotected intercourse will conceive within 1 year.
 Sterility affects 1–2% of couples.

 Infertility can be due to either partner or both.
 Overall, an etiology for infertility can be found in 80% of cases with an even distribution of male and female factors, including couples with multiple factors.
-A primary diagnosis of male factor is made in approximately 25% ...
+A primary diagnosis of male factor is made ...